NeoUCF/MinotaurProblems/README.md

 For n guests, the expected runtime is O(n^2) since the exit condition is dependant on the counter guest counting n guest, the expected probability of the counter guest finding an empty plate is 1/n.
 This means after n passes through the labyrinth, the average/expected amount the counter will find empty plates is 1.
 So to find n guests, the counter must go through an average of n passes through maze for each guest.
 This means n * n, so the runtime is indeed O(n^2).

 For Experimental evaluation, I tested between 3 different locking mechanism: MSCLock, AndersonLock, and ReentrantLock.
 The MSCLock and AndersonLock are my own implementation so it may not be the most optimal for this given problem.
 Running the MSCLock on 100 guests would take an average of 72000 milliseconds.
 Running the AndersonLock on 100 guests would take an average of 68000 milliseconds.
 Running the ReentrantLock would take an average of 3200 milliseconds.
 All the experimental tests take place on a Lenovo IdeaPad Flex 5 which has a series 4000 Ryzen 7 (8 core CPU).
+I have also tested the above locking mechanism on Eustis and found significantly faster times due to Eustis having more processors.
+For testing on Eustis, the MSCLock takes an average of around 4500 milliseconds.
+The AndersonLock would take around 5500 milliseconds.
+The ReentrantLock would take 300 milliseconds.

+Overall, it seems the ReentrantLock is the fastest as it contains less associated overhead of utilizing arrays or linked lists among many threads.
+In my code, I ensured fair ordering within the reentrant lock, so guests will enter the labyrinth in the order the minotaur orders them.

 ## Problem 2:
 ### Strategy Discussion: